IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

 Use the previous command to monitor the container logs as they are generated.
 Press `Ctrl+C` to stop viewing the real-time logs.

-3. View all container logs
+3. View all container logs:

 ```bash
 docker logs db2server
 ```

-Use this command to view the complete log history of the container.
+Use the previous command to view the complete log history of the container.

-4. List all containers
+4. List all containers:

 ```bash
 docker ps -a